Humorous and funny Analogy poems and/or funny poems about Analogy. Read, share, and enjoy these hilarious Analogy funny poems!

 Categories:

-analogy, emotions, food, funny, humor, humorous, hurt,
+analogy, emotions, food, funny, humor, humorous

 Having Two Faces